kyoriku/StackNova/README.md

     source db/schema.sql
     ```

-6. Set up Redis (required for caching)
+6. Set up Redis (required for sessions and caching)
     ```bash
     # Install Redis if not already installed
     # For macOS: